-You can request a mandatory reconsideration by contacting the benefits office whose contact details are on the decision letter by phone or post, or by completing the mandatory reconsideration request form at ogov.uk/mandatory-reconsideration/how-toask-for-mandatory-reconsideration missing or refer to it later if you need to.
-It is best to contest the decision by letter or form so there is a written record of the points you have raised.
+You can request a mandatory reconsideration by contacting the benefits office whose contact details are on the decision letter by phone or post, or by completing the mandatory reconsideration request form at ogov.uk/mandatory-reconsideration/how-to-ask-for-mandatory-reconsideration

-If the person lives in Northern Ireland, you can find out about appealing the decision at onidirect.gov.uk/articles/appealbenefits-decision#toc-o
+If the person lives in Northern Ireland, you can find out about appealing the decision at onidirect.gov.uk/articles/appeal-benefits-decision#toc-1

-Make a copy of your letter or form so that you can re-send it if it goes
+Make a copy of your letter or form so that you can re-send it if it goes missing or refer to it later if you need to.
+It is best to challenge the decision by letter or form so there is a written record of the points you have raised.

-If you do not submit your request within one month you can still ask for a mandatory reconsideration, but it must be for a good reason, for example if you have had a bereavement or been in hospital.
+If you do not submit your request within one month you can still ask for a mandatory reconsideration, but there must be a good reason for the delay, for example if you have had a bereavement or been in hospital.
 In the first instance, you should call the number on the decision letter.